aelitneg/open-music-streaming/agent-os/commands/create-tasks/create-tasks.md

 **Acceptance Criteria:**
 - All feature-specific tests pass (approximately 16-34 tests total)
 - Critical user workflows for this feature are covered
-- No more than 10 additional tests added by testing-engineer
+- No more than 10 additional tests added when filling in testing gaps
 - Testing focused exclusively on this spec's feature requirements

 ## Execution Order